Skip to main content

 • SMO 1: Quality Assurance

-To support the implementation of the standards, the INCP developed ISA specialization courses.
-The INCP has now included the IAASB Quality Management standards into its training.
-The INCP has also supported regulators to develop training on implementation of relevant standards and carried out a workshop with the JCC staff on oversight skills.
+To support implementation of the standards, the INCP has developed ISA specialization courses and has incorporated the IAASB quality management standards into its training activities.
+The INCP has also supported regulators in developing training on the implementation of relevant standards and carried out workshops with JCC staff on oversight skills.

-Additionally, the INCP undertakes other activities in this area, such as including articles on QA in its institutional publications; and encouraging public accountants and accounting firms to implement quality management standards.
-Also, the INCP collaborated with regulators to publish a guide for statutory audits in accordance with ISA for Small- and Medium-sized Practices, which includes a section on quality management standards.
+Additionally, the INCP undertakes other activities in this area, including publishing technical articles on QA in its institutional publications and encouraging public accountants and accounting firms to implement quality management standards.
+The INCP also collaborated with regulators to publish a guide for statutory audits in accordance with ISA for Small and Medium Practices, which includes a section on quality management standards.

-As JCC is responsible for operating the QA review system in the jurisdiction, the INCP should continue using its best efforts to collaborate with JCC and relevant stakeholders to promote the best practices of SMO 1, especially as related to cyclical approaches to reviews.
+As the JCC is responsible for operating the QA review system in the jurisdiction, the INCP should continue using its best efforts to collaborate with the JCC and relevant stakeholders to promote the best practices of SMO 1, particularly in relation to cyclical approaches to reviews.

 Current Status: Review & Improve